Why Headlight is Not Working – Bulb OK

 - One headlight is not working on the low beam.

-- Headlight not working after replacing the bulb.
+- The headlight is not working after the bulb is replaced.

 Possible Causes